metaplex-foundation/metaplex-program-library/fixed-price-sale/cli/README.md

 # mpl-fixed-price-sale-cli
 ## Overview
-This CLI utility provide ability to interact with on-chain `mpl-fixed-price-sale` program.
+This CLI utility provides the ability to interact with on-chain `mpl-fixed-price-sale` program.
 Currently CLI has all features and all commands, that are supported by program, but also be updated as the `mpl-fixed-price-sale` is updated.

 ## Commands
 - `Buy`